CharlliePhillips/JIF-4328/service-monitor-RFC.md

 ## APIs and Message Flows
 #### Managed Service API (new-style daemons)
-- Each managed service will have it's main/primary scheme attached to a `BaseScheme` containing several sub-schemes that hold managment data.
+- Each managed service will have it's main/primary scheme attached to a `BaseScheme` containing several sub-schemes that hold management data.
 The BaseScheme will present the main/primary scheme the same way it would be accesed if it was not managed.
-Data from these managment schemes can be accessed by calling `dup(...)` on the service's scheme with the managment scheme named, and then `read(...)` or `write(..)` on the resulting file descriptor.
+Data from these management schemes can be accessed by calling `dup(...)` on the service's scheme with the management scheme named, and then `read(...)` or `write(..)` on the resulting file descriptor.

 - The sub-schemes of BaseScheme are:
     - `main_scheme` - The primary scheme for the service, or the one that is pre-existing for an old-style daemon being converted to a managed one.